Asset Publisher

 POLICY:

-Peripheral nerve stimulation of the trunk or limbs may be considered medically necessary for the treatment of chronic intractable pain that is refractory to all other pain therapies, when all of the following criteria, clearly documented in the patient’s record, are met:
+Peripheral nerve stimulation of the trunk or limbs may be considered medically necessary for the treatment of chronic intractable pain that is refractory to all other pain therapies, when ALL of the following criteria, clearly documented in the individual’s record, are met:

-- The implantation of the stimulator is used only as a late or last resort for patients with chronic pain (present for ≥ three months); and
+• The implantation of the stimulator is used only as a late or last resort for individuals with chronic pain (present for ≥ 3 months); and

-- Other treatment modalities (pharmacological, surgical, physical or psychological therapies) have been tried and did not prove satisfactory or are judged unsuitable or contraindicated for the given patient; and
+• Other treatment modalities (pharmacological, surgical, physical or psychological therapies) have been tried and did not prove satisfactory or are judged unsuitable or contraindicated for the individual; and

-- All of the facilities, equipment, and professional and support personnel required for the proper diagnosis, treatment, training, and follow-up of the patient must be available; and
+• All of the facilities, equipment, and professional and support personnel required for the proper diagnosis, treatment, training, and follow-up of the individual must be available; and

-Peripheral nerve stimulation does not meet medical criteria for coverage and is considered investigational for post-herpetic neuralgia because its effectiveness for this indication has not been established.
+Peripheral nerve stimulation is considered investigational for post-herpetic neuralgia because its effectiveness for this indication has not been established.

 Peripheral nerve stimulation of the trunk or limbs does not meet medical criteria for coverage for the treatment of pain that does not meet the previously listed criteria.